Vegetables are stupid. But it’s not their fault, as they’re vegetables. Many of them make up for it with their personalities.

-Vegetables are stupid, of course, but it’s not their fault as they’re vegetables.
-Many of them make up for it with their personalities; they have funny names, too, which is highly endearing – kind of like a morbidly obese person who is incredibly rich.
+They have funny names, too, which is highly endearing—kind of like a morbidly obese person who is incredibly rich.
 So, without further ado, here’s a funny list of 10 fun vegetables which you can add to your already overflowing list of insults.
 Enjoy!

 Fiddlesticks?
 No, fiddlehead!
-As in, you’re as confused as a British Chav who’s trying to figure out how to open a door which is missing the helpful “Push” sign.
+As in, you’re as confused as a British Chav who’s trying to figure out how to open a door that’s missing the helpful “Push” sign.
 As in, you need to pull it.
 Duh!

 Lol.
 What a great name for a pumpkin.
 What’d be even better is if it sounded like a flute when you played it.
 Fat chance of that, of course, as it’s a vegetable.